Kogia-sima/rust-covfix/README.md

 ## How is the incorrect line coverage detected

-`rust-covfix` will fix the coverage information based on source code and some rules (descrived below).
+`rust_covfix` fixes the coverage information using some rules.
+You can pass `--rules` option to specify which rules are used to fix coverages.

 ### Rules

-#### 1. Line that contain only closing braces or only `else` statements is not executable
+#### close

+closing brackets, line of `else` block will be ignored.

 ```rust
 if a > 0 {